QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### [Post Processing](xref:AudioAnalysisTools.Events.Types.EventPostProcessing.PostProcessingConfig)

 The post processing stage is run after event detection (the `Profiles` section).
-Note that these post-processing steps are performed on all acoustic events collectively, i.e. all those "discovered" by all the *profiles* in the list of profiles.

 Add a post processing section to you config file by adding the `PostProcessing` parameter and indenting the sub-parameters.

 [!code-yaml[post_processing](./Ecosounds.NinoxBoobook.yml#L34-L34 "Post Processing")]

 Post processing is optional - you may decide to combine or filter the "raw" events using code you have written yourself.
-To add a post-processing section to your config file, insert the `PostProcessing` keyword and indent its parameters.

 > [!NOTE]
-> If you do not wish to include a post-processing step, delete or comment out the key word and all its parameters
+> If you do not wish to include a post-processing step, _disable_ it by deleting its keyword and all component parameters.
-> parameters using a `#` at the start of each relevant line in the config file.
+	> Alternatively, you can _comment out_ the relevant lines by inserting a `#`.
+    The only exception to this is to set boolean parameters to `false` where this option exists.
-> Disabling a post-processing filter means that all events are accepted (not filtered out) for that step.
+    Disabling a post-processing filter means that all events are accepted for that step.

 #### Order of operation